-Negotiated contracts may be applied, provided that it is in the best interest of the Company to not solicit, accept or attempt to accept any enter into such a strategic engagement; bribe in exchange for being awarded a contract • avoid adopting and/or requiring specifications • declare their personal relationships and/or of products and services that either favors a previous business and official dealings and particular supplier or contractor, or limits relationships with any of the owners, officers, competitive sourcing; and and representatives of the supplier or contractor they are dealing with when dealing • seek the best value for money from the or transacting directly or indirectly with such suppliers and contractors, and avoid parties; and compromising the quality standards of the Company. • be vigilant against any irregular, illegal, or unethical conduct of suppliers, contractors and/or fellow Directors, Officers and employees.
+- not solicit, accept or attempt to accept any bribe in exchange for being awarded a contract - declare their personal relationships and/or previous business and official dealings and relationships with any of the owners, officers, and representatives of the supplier or contractor they are dealing with when dealing or transacting directly or indirectly with such parties; and - be vigilant against any irregular, illegal, or unethical conduct of suppliers, contractors and/or fellow Directors, Officers and employees.
 The Company encourages everyone to report any such violations based on the existing Whistleblowing Policy.